-According to Statistics Finland's data on population changes, the birth rate fell slightly from the previous year, and at the same time ended its slight rising that had started in 2007.
-At the fertility rate prevailing in 2011, a woman would give birth to an average of 1.83 children during her reproductive period.
+At the fertility rate prevailing in 2013, a woman would give birth to an average of 1.75 children, according to the 2012 fertility rate the number was 1.80.
 Since 1969, the birth rate has been below the threshold on population's renewal, which is approximately 2.1 children per woman.